jonathanyeong/personal-website/content/blog-posts/wrapping-rake-task-in-gem.md

 end
 ```

 Now that we've unzipped the tar we can start generating the protobuf files.
-Let's install the ruby protobuf gem
+We're just going to use the system `protoc` call.

+However, we're missing one piece of data.
+How do we know the folder name that we just unzipped?

 How do we load this in Rails?